Does Your Grade 5 Student LOVE to dance?

 How Do I Apply for Dunsmuir’s Dance Academy?

-1. Register online through the Sooke School District #62 website – registration opens Mon., February 12th at 8:00 am.
+2. Register online through the SD62 website – online registration opens Wed.
+February 25th at 8:00 am.

-2. Students must also submit an application package to the DMS office or via email to danica.anderson@sd62.bc.ca, no later than Friday, MARCH 22nd at 4:00pm.
-Application packages will be available on Monday, February 12th on: the Dunsmuir School website, the DMS Dance Academy website and the District Academies Website.
-Application packages can also be requested through email to danica.anderson@sd62.bc.ca as of February 12th.
+3. Students must also submit an application package to the DMS office or via email to danica.anderson@sd62.bc.ca, no later than Friday, MARCH 6th at 4:00pm.
+Application packages will be available as of Feb.
+3rd at the parent meeting as well as: the Dunsmuir School website, the District Academies Website or from the Dunsmuir School Office.
+Application packages can also be requested through email to danica.anderson@sd62.bc.ca as of February 3rd.

 Please note: online registration and the submission of the required application does not guarantee placement in the Dance Academy.
-All applications will be reviewed and then official confirmation letters will be emailed out one week after return from Spring Break.
+All applications will be reviewed and then official confirmation letters will be emailed out prior to Spring Break.
 Placement into the Dance Academy program will be based on the strength of the application package, completion of the online registration and payment of the deposit.